When and how did Jews begin praying at the Western Wall?

 When the sages wrote of “the Western Wall” (HaKotel HaMa’aravi in Hebrew), they probably were still able to see the remains of the western wall of the actual Temple building itself, in addition to the retaining walls of the Temple Mount plaza.
 This was an impressive relic that apparently remained standing after the Roman fire.
 This was the wall closest to the Holy of Holies, and its miraculous survival probably added to the sense of awe and sanctity of the place.
 According to historical estimates, its final destruction occurred by the end of the seventh century at the latest, when the recently arrived Muslims built the Dome of the Rock on the same site.
 We will return to this lost Western Wall later.

 At some point, the Temple building’s western wall was destroyed, and what remained was the western wall of the Temple Mount – the retaining wall of Herod’s plaza.
 However, anyone who has ever looked over the Old City must have noticed that this is not the only wall of the Temple Mount left standing.
 The southern and eastern walls of Herod’s mighty building project also remain, and still support the Temple Mount plaza.
-Only the northern wall has not been fully preserved.
+Only the northern wall is no longer visible today.
 The southern and eastern walls were actually incorporated into the walls of the Old City itself.
 The famous Gate of Mercy, also known as the Golden Gate, through which the Messiah is traditionally supposed to enter Jerusalem, was carved into the eastern Wall.

 Indeed, testimonies of travelers who visited the Land of Israel as early as the Byzantine period do not mention prayers taking place on the western side of the Temple Mount necessarily.
 The account of the “Pilgrim of Bordeaux”, who visited in 333 testifies that Jews still ascended the Temple Mount once a year (probably on the 9th of Av), “and wept and mourned over one stone that remained from their Temple and anointed it with oil.”
 Could this have been the Foundation Stone which sits today inside the Dome of the Rock?
 In any case, whether for halakhic reasons or due to the objections of various rulers, Jews stopped ascending the mount itself and contented themselves with frequenting adjacent areas.